TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 SnappyData Leader pid: 10468 status: running
 ```

-Connect to  [Snappy SQL shell](#connectsnappyshell) to perform various SQL operations.
+Connect to  [Snappy Shell](#connectsnappyshell) to perform various SQL operations.

-Alternatively , you can access the [SnappyData Pulse](/monitoring/monitoring.md) monitoring tool by entering  [http:// `<leadhost>`:5050/dashboard/]() in the web browser.
+Alternatively, you can access the [TIBCO ComputeDB Monitoring UI](/monitoring/monitoring.md) monitoring tool by entering  [http:// `<leadhost>`:5050/dashboard/]() in the web browser.
 For example,  http://localhost:5050/dashboard/. </br>` <leadhost>` is the hostname or IP of the lead node in your cluster which is provided in the conf/leads file.
-On the SnappyData Pulse dashboards, after starting a cluster, you can check the status of each of the cluster member.
+On the dashboards of TIBCO ComputeDB Monitoring UI, after starting a cluster, you can check the status of each of the cluster member.

 <a id= connectsnappyshell> </a>
-## Connect/Disconnect to SnappyData Shell
+## Connect/Disconnect to Snappy Shell
-After starting the SnappyData cluster, run these commands together to start the SnappyData shell:
+After starting the TIBCO ComputeDB cluster, run these commands together to start the Snappy shell:

 ```pre
 ./bin/snappy
 connect client '127.0.0.1:1527';
 ```
-Type **exit;** or press **CTRL + C** to disconnect the SnappyData Shell.
+Type **exit;** or press **CTRL + C** to disconnect the Snappy Shell.

 <a id= create_tab> </a>
 ## Create Tables